bagalkotabhinav/faculty-competence/README.md

 ## Features

-- User Authentication: Sign up and log in.
+- User Authentication: Sign up and log in with JWT-based sessions.
-- View and manage courses, papers, conferences, books, patents, and events.
+- View and manage courses, journals, conferences, books, patents, and events.
 - Add new entries to user profiles.
 - Edit or delete entries (with required authorization).
-- Generate reports for various academic achievements.
+- Generate PDF reports for various academic achievements.
 - View real-time data analysis through charts and graphs.

 ## Motivation